BuvinJT/distbuilder/docs/LowLevel.md

 **-c / --components [ids]**: The full set of components to include in the installation, represented as a space delimited list of package ids.
-Those ids NOT listed, will not be installed (unless some custom logic added to the Control script forces them to be).
+Those ids NOT listed, will not be installed (unless they are required or some custom logic added to the Control script forces them to be).
 This list takes priority over any `include` or `exclude` arguments.

 **-i / --include [ids]**: The components to *additionally* include in the installation, represented as a space delimited list of package ids.
-Default components do NOT need to be listed here, as they are already "included" implicitly.
+Required/Default components do NOT need to be listed here, as they are already included implicitly.

 **-e / --exclude [ids]**: The components to exclude from in the installation, represented as a space delimited list of package ids.
-Only default components need to be listed here, those not automatically included they are already "excluded" implicitly.
+Only default components need to be listed here, as those which not automatically included are implicitly excluded by default.
+Attempts exclude a required package will produce an error .

 The component selecting arguments are only made available when more than one package is defined for the installer.
 If there is only a single package, there is not a needed to select/de-select it!
-When these arguments can be used, the `--help` text will list the package ids and indicate if they are included by default.
+When these arguments can be used, the `--help` text will list the package ids and indicate if they are required or default inclusions.
 As package ids are defined in the "Java package" format (e.g. "com.company.product"), and typically installers will all have the same long form prefix for all such ids, that prefix will be truncated for the user's benefit.
 So, rather than "com.company.product", the id will become